 Currently, ten countries are designated for TPS, including El Salvador, Haiti, Honduras, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria and Yemen.
 Some countries received TPS designation recently (such as Yemen in 2015) while others have had TPS designation for many years (such as Honduras, which was designated in 1999 and has been renewed ever since).

-DHS is expected to make a decision on El Salvador this month.
 Nearly 200,000 Salvadorans live in the United States with TPS protection, the largest group.
 DHS most recently extended TPS for Honduras through July 5, 2018.

 When TPS is Terminated

 When TPS ends, those who had TPS status face an uncertain future in terms of their immigration status.
 Some people may be able to return to or reacquire the same immigration status they had before receiving TPS.
 Others may be eligible to acquire a new immigration status.

 Individuals who entered the United States without inspection and were not eligible for other immigration benefits before becoming a TPS beneficiary will return to being undocumented when TPS is terminated and may be subject to removal, unless they are eligible for another immigration status.